Ex-tennis star James Blake testifies at disciplinary trial for NYPD officer who mistakenly arrested him

-Former pro tennis star James Blake testified on Tuesday that a plainclothes police officer never identified himself before throwing him to the ground and handcuffing him in 2015 outside his Manhattan hotel.
+Former pro tennis star James Blake testified on Tuesday that a plainclothes police officer wearing a T-shirt and jeans didn't identify himself before throwing him to the ground and handcuffing him in a mistaken arrest in 2015 outside a Manhattan hotel.

 "He never said 'NYPD.'
 He never said 'officer,"' Blake said at a disciplinary trial for Officer James Frascatore.
 "He never said 'freeze,' like you'd see in the movies."

+Frascatore, 40, rejected a deal earlier this year asking him to forfeit vacation days to resolve New York Police Department internal charges that he used inappropriate force on someone who never resisted or tried to flee.
+The judge will recommend a potentially more severe punishment, including dismissal from the nation's largest police force, to the police commissioner.

+"This officer should not have a job," Blake said later Tuesday after joining a group of police reform activists gathered outside police headquarters.
-Blake testified that he remained handcuffed for about 10 minutes before police realized they had mistaken Blake for a suspect wanted in a fraud investigation.
-At one point, Blake said, Frascatore told him, "You know you're safe, right?"

-Blake said responded: "I don't know I'm safe.
+Earlier in the day, Blake testified that during the 10 minutes he was handcuffed, Frascatore told him, "You know you're safe, right?"
+He said he responded: "I don't know I'm safe.
 I don't know why I'm here."

-After being freed without an apology from the officer, a "dazed" Blake's first instinct was to "tough it out and walk it off," he testified.
-He said his wife asked him what he'd do if the same thing happened to her, which "woke me up."
+When it was over, the officer offered a handshake, but didn't apologize, Blake said.
+Blake said his first instinct was to "tough it out and walk it off," but his wife changed his mind by asking what he'd do if the same thing happened to her.

 "It shouldn't happen to me.
 It shouldn't happen to anyone," he testified.
 "There needs to be accountability for everybody."